Airon-Tree/Java-2025-Project/README.md

 # Gear Worshipper

 A compact LibGDX desktop game where **Hong Lu** duels “gear‑worshipper” robots with bullets, a three‑hit knife combo, and an invulnerable dash.
-The code base (≈ 800 LOC) is self‑contained, Gradle‑driven, and Eclipse‑friendly.
+The code is self‑contained with Gradle‑driven.
+All game resource is from game "Limbus Company"

 ---